joel-costigliola/assertj-presentation/PITCHME.md

 Note:
 * many other assertions - check the doc at http://joel-costigliola.github.io/assertj/assertj-db.html

 ---

 ## Advanced assertions

 - Using comparators |
 - Using recursive field by field comparison |

 Note:
-Demo:
-* no more confusion about expected vs actual
+- no more confusion about expected vs actual
-* assertion description as()
+- assertion description as()
-* chaining assertion
+- chaining assertion
-* show representation ?
+- show representation ?

 +++